astronomer/docs/astro/import-export-connections-variables.md

 sidebar_label: 'Import and export connections and variables'
 title: 'Import and export Airflow connections and variables'
 id: import-export-connections-variables
-description: "Learn how to import and export Apache Airflow objects between Airflow environments on Astro"
+description: "Learn how to import and export Apache Airflow® objects between Airflow environments on Astro"
 ---

-After you create connections and variables in an Airflow environment, you might want to move export and import them between environments for any of the following reasons:
+After you create connections and variables in an Apache Airflow® environment, you might want to move export and import them between environments for any of the following reasons:

 - You are launching a production Airflow environment on Astro based on a locally running Airflow environment.
 - You need to replicate a production Airflow environment on your local machine.